 There is always another way of reaching the desired outcome.
 It takes two to make a relationship and two to break it up.
 Take ownership of your share of the things that aren’t working and equally don’t take all the blame either.

 Be patient – hard work, sweat and tears will pay off in the end.
-Set aside time every day to work through the exercises, give yourself the space to think and feel where you are in your life and work together with your partner when guided to do so.
-Clients often complain they don’t have time to do the exercises.
+Set aside time every day to think and feel where you are in your life.
+Clients often complain they don’t have time to discuss what they perceive to be mundane things or issues that will lead to further arguments.
 Not making time is an excuse and an avoidance strategy.

 - Have you ever not brushed your teeth because you didn’t have time?